Black Eagle Dream

 They continued east on 22nd street.
 After turning north on Swan road they drove a couple of miles.
 Walter turned into the Swan Crest Apartment’s parking lot.

-The brothers walked quietly down the sidewalk, the same lonely sidewalk their father had walked for the last few years since the divorce.
+The brothers walked quietly down the sidewalk, the same lonely sidewalk their father had walked for the last several years since the divorce.
+Walter unlocked the door.
+The stench of stale cigarettes hung in the air.
+Empty beer cans were overflowing from a paper commissary bag in the corner of the kitchen.

 There was a dirty dog dish with half a can of mushy dog food under the kitchen table near a large window.
 “Who took Tyrone?”
 Sonny Ray asked as he plopped down in his old man’s recliner.
 “Your sister, here.”
 Walter handed his brother a makeshift ice bag.